PatrickPachacz/sign-up-form/README.md

 # About
 <p>Simple sign-up form using ReactJS.
-No API/route/credential-verification is included.</p>
+No API/route/credential-verification. </p>
 <p>Within the code we are console-logging the different outcomes</p>
+1. "Successfully signed up"
+2. "Passwords do not match"

 # Screenshot
 <img src="screenshot.png" />